llmhyy/microbat/README.md

   - `Target Project`: The project that you are going to test.
   - `Launch Class`: The testing class that the test case belong to.
   - `Test Method`: Name of the test case method.
 Notice that the bracket is not needed.
-  - `Drop In Folder`: Absolute path to the library that `Java Mutation Framework` is using.
-You can find the `lib` folder in the downloaded `Java Mutation Framework` with the following path `java-mutation-framework\\lib`.
-Notice that you need to change it to absolute path.
-  - `Config Path`: Absolute path to the config `json` file.
-You can find it in the downloaded `Java Mutation Framework` with the following path `java-mutation-framework\\sampleMicrobatConfig.json`.
-Notice that you need to change it to absolute path.

 #### Explaination

-  `Target Project`, `Launch Class`, and `Test Method` are used to identify the target test case that you are going to test on. `Drop In Folder` and `Config Path` are the configuration used for `Java Mutation Framework`.
+  `Target Project`, `Launch Class`, and `Test Method` are used to identify the target test case that you are going to test on.

 #### Optional Setting